deroneriksson/python-wsi-preprocessing/docs/index.md

 values is to display the slide image in a web browser and use a tool such as the Chrome ColorPick Eyedropper to click on a red pen pixel to determine the approximate red, green, and blue values.

-In this example with slide #4, we'll use a red threshold value of 150, a green threshold value of 80, and a blue threshold value of 90.
-In addition, to help us visualize the filter results, we will apply the red filter to the original RGB image as a mask, and we will also apply the inverse of the red filter to the original image as a mask.
+In this example with slide #4, we use a red threshold value of 150, a green threshold value of 80, and a blue threshold value of 90.
+In addition, to help us visualize the filter results, we apply the red filter to the original RGB image as a mask and also apply the inverse of the red filter to the original image as a mask.

 ```
 img_path = slide.get_training_image_path(4)